sigasi/sigasi_insights/content/tech/preview.md

 We improved the outline and added some extra code checks:
 * Warn when a Verilog module has an empty parameter declaration
 * Warn against badly terminated port map of Verilog component (allowed in SystemVerilog)
+* Improved hovers for SystemVerilog declarations
+* Better linking of references to their declaration

+{{< figure src="/img/releasenotes/4.8/system_verilog_outline.png" link="/img/releasenotes/4.8/system_verilog_outline.png" title="Improved SystemVerilog outline: note the result of the expanded UVM macros" width="600" >}}

-We also improved navigation and rename.
+* We also improved navigation and rename.

 ## Other improvements